This post may contain affiliate links. Please see our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-Calendula (Calendula Officinalis) is sometimes called the ‘pot marigold,’ and you will likely recognize the bright orange flower.
+Calendula (Calendula Officinalis) is sometimes called the ‘pot marigold,’ and you will likely recognize the bright yellow/orange flower.
 It is a gorgeous plant loved for its fresh flowers and medicinal properties.

 Why You Will Love This Recipe